-White Rose Roof Boss – St. George’s Chapel, Windsor
+White Rose Roof Boss – St. George’s Chapel, Windsor (Made 2014)

 The Canadian Branch is very proud to have adopted a roof boss in St. George’s Chapel, Windsor this year, donating the funds necessary for its cleaning and conservation.
 Identified as “NN3.8 White Rose of York”, this boss is located in the northwest end of the chapel, in the Nave, as indicated on the floor plan.